gvwilson/sensibleadventures/nardica/nardica.md

 *The world slowed down as angles and vectors and trajectories painted crisp colored lines across the wireframe renderings of the ship and the pier.
-Another drone was banking to attack the railgun because it was still fully operational the other drone's impact had knocked it out of position by a couple of meters but it was still upright with its capacitors intact.
-It pivoted as it acquired another target human unarmored bearing ninety-seven degrees elevation twenty-eight point four degrees
+Another drone was banking to attack the railgun it was still fully operational the other drone's impact had knocked it out of position by a couple of meters but it was still upright with its capacitors intact and pivoting as it acquired another target human unarmored bearing ninety-seven degrees elevation twenty-eight point four degrees